Ekman/home-assistant-pure-i9/MANUAL.md

 ## Dustbin

-You can read the dustbin status of the vacuum using the attribute `dustbin`.
+You can read the dustbin status of the vacuum using the sensor `sensor.{{vacuum}}_dustbin`.
 The values of the dustbin can be:

 | Name | Description |
 | --- | --- |